thorek/gama/libs/doc/attribute-configuration.md

 If you prefer to allow a client to send null-values in a create mutation e.g. and instead of letting the GraphQL layer handle this "error" (by throwing an exception) you could instead use an attribute validation.

-In addition to the schema field a `{ presence: true }` validation is added to the validation of this attribute (this is true for the default `EntityValidator` using ValidateJS).
-You might ask why, since the GraphQL layer would prevent any non-null value.
+In addition to the schema field a _required validation_ is added to the validation of this attribute.
+You might ask why, since the GraphQL layer would prevent any non-null value anyhow.
 The answer is that custom mutations could (and should) use an entity to create or update entity items.
 These values are not "checked" by the GraphQL schema of course.
 Therefore before saving an entity item, all validations - incl. this required - validation must be met.